Ayan Kumar Bhunia

 thinking

 time and training in early recognizability by feedback from an AI judge.
-The study shows that
+The study shows

-humans do gradually improve their strategies with training, but overall Pixelor still matches
+humans do gradually improve their strategies with training, but overall Pixelor still

 human performance.
 We will release the code and the dataset, optimized for the task of early